 Mama Jane of 9 Busy Bees shares the hospital birth story of her seventh baby on the Honest Birth birth story series!
 Jane was induced a few days before her due date and had an allergic reaction to the Strep B medication.
 She was in labor for 12+ hours before she delivered her son vaginally with the help of her midwife!

 Hey mamas!
-Welcome to the twenty-third post in my Honest Birth series!
+Welcome to the twenty-sixth post in my Honest Birth series!
 I’m excited to share another real mama’s birth story, because I think it’s so important to share our childbirth experiences with each other.
 My goal with this series is to provide a place for women to share their birth stories without holding anything back, as well as compile stories for pregnant mamas to read in preparation for their own childbirth experiences.
 Every mama is different and every birth is different, and I believe that when we share our stories we help each other.

 Today I am featuring Jane of 9 Busy Bees!
 Jane is an only child turned big family mom of 9 kids ages 14 to 1 with baby #10 due in June 2019.
 Jane and her husband Bill met almost 20 years ago, and have been married for 18 years.
 They are the family next door just supersized.
 Jane has battled Hypermesis Gravidarum (HG) in 7 pregnancies and Postpartum Depression last year, she is an advocate for awareness and support of HG and PPD moms.
 Jane is a stay-at-home mom; master chaos coordinator, professional diaper changer, toddler wrangler and “bus” driver.
 They live outside DC and love exploring the free world-class museums and parks in the DC metro area.
 Today I am honored to have her share the birth story of her seventh baby!

 Ready to read her son’s story?
 Let’s do it!

 The Birth Story